The Cartographer's Daughter · Chapter 65

 "There is now a route," Xu said.
 "Books follow."

-He did not climb.
+He did not climb for a higher answer.
 He took the stool offered to no one else and copied the headings instead.

 That was how institutions changed when reality cornered them.
 They sulked.
 Then they wrote.

-When Shen read that before dusk, he understood enough.
-Not the persons or the houses or the exact wood and stairs by which the work still survived, but enough.
+When Shen read the abstract before dusk, he understood enough.
+Not the persons or the houses or the exact wood and stairs by which the work survived, but the shape.

 The route now distinguishes release, receipt, hold, return, and onward requirement.
 This is no longer disguised shelter.
 It is administrative passage conducted through labor surfaces.

-At South Gate the lamplight caught the wet ink of the first page while Marta wrote one last entry at the bottom:
+At South Gate under lamplight Marta wrote one entry at the bottom of the passage book's first page:

 Book opened because fragments no longer suffice to remember motion honestly.